Operational Stewardship & Data Governance

 What makes this conversation genuinely complicated for schools is that each major OEM now leads with a preferred platform — and those preferences are not always aligned with what's best for a mixed fleet, a limited IT staff, or a district that already has an investment in an existing system.

 SumnerOne works across all of these platforms and all four major OEM families.
-What follows is an honest account of what each vendor is actually positioning in 2025–2026, and how to think about the fit for different education environments.
+What follows is an honest account of what each vendor is actually positioning in 2025–2026.

 Lead Platform uniFLOW ONE Dispatcher Paragon MyQ X / KCPS Wolf Security + PaperCut